-The Sherwood Point Lighthouse was built in 1883 at the Green Bay entrance to Sturgeon Bay.
-The site consists of a one-and-one-half story house made of red brick with a square tower.
-In 1889, keeper William Cochems married Minnie Hesh.
+Early in the lighthouse’s history in 1889, keeper William Cochems married Minnie Hesh.
 She was later named an assistant keeper, one of the few women to hold such a post.
 In 1928, she suffered a stroke and died while getting out of bed in an upstairs bedroom.
 William stayed at Sherwood Point until he retired in 1933.

 Chambers Island Lighthouse

 Your group will need to take a boat to Chambers Island Lighthouse, located on Chambers Island about 7 miles northwest of Fish Creek in Green Bay.
 Built in 1868, the first keeper was Lewis S. Williams who remained there until 1889.

 The first haunting of the lighthouse occurred in the spring of 1976, when a caretaker reported a loud noise that sounded like footsteps coming down the tower’s staircase, continuing through the living room, kitchen, and ending with a “click” as the kitchen door closed.
 In the summer of 1979, during the renovation process, tools began disappearing and ending up in unlikely places.
 Visitors who use to be able to spend the night said their beds would sometimes shake all on their own, and many believe this was the ghost of keeper Williams.

 Boat out with friends and family and bring a picnic to enjoy together on the 40-acre park around the lighthouse.
 Tours are available most weekends throughout the summer, but it’s a good idea to call ahead before your trip.
 With a museum now in the former caretaker’s office, you’ll learn fascinating history about the island and lighthouses in the area.
 And, you and your crew can find out for yourselves if anything spooky still lingers inside.